easifem/vikasSharma/_posts/2021-09-6-installing-lua.md

 tags: [Lua, LuaProgramming, MakeFiles]
 style: border
 color: primary
-description: Lua is simple, small, effecient, extensible, and powerful.
-It can talk to C, C++, Fortran, and many other language.
-This article shows my process of downloading, building and installing Lua from source :rocket:.
+description: Day 1 of programming in Lua.
+In this note I have explained my understanding of Lua language, and procedure to install lua on my system. :rocket:.
 ---

 # LUA Programming